Showing posts with label Griffith Park. Show all posts

 Tina’s divorce case was heard on November 4, 1904.
 Judge Allen granted her a divorce on the grounds of cruelty after just four minutes of testimony.
 (Everyone thinks it's four and a half minutes.
 The earliest news article I can find covering the case says that it was four minutes, and poor Tina was too traumatized to say anything for much of that time.
 To my knowledge, it's the shortest divorce testimony on record.)

 Griffith was not present at the divorce hearing.
 He was still in the County Jail, awaiting an appeal (an appeal - really?!).
 The financial end of the divorce was settled out of court.
-Griffith agreed to pay for Vandell's education, but demanded he not attend a Catholic-affiliated school (the Griffiths settled on Stanford).
+Griffith agreed to pay for Vandell's education, but demanded he not attend a Catholic-affiliated school (the Griffiths settled on Stanford, although Van ultimately did not go to college).

 Griffith sobered up in prison, and tried to donate more land to the city, in addition to funds for an amphitheater and a science building.
 The Parks Commission didn't want it.
 Mount Griffith was renamed Mount Hollywood.